You are here

 - Foster a value for lifelong learning.

-The baccalaureate nursing program at Baptist College of Health Sciences will be the leader in nursing education by graduating nurses who distinguish themselves and the nursing profession through careers of service.
+The baccalaureate nursing program at Baptist College will be a leader in nursing education by graduating nurses who distinguish themselves and the nursing profession through careers of service.

 The goals of baccalaureate nursing education at Baptist Memorial College of Health Sciences are: